rasmusbergpalm/evostrat/README.md

 See ["Evolution strategies as a scalable alternative to reinforcement learning"](https://arxiv.org/abs/1703.03864) for an excellent introduction.

 In ES the objective is to maximize the expected fitness of a distribution of individuals.
-With a few math tricks the gradient of this objective can be approximated, even if the fitness function itself is not differentiable, and maximized with gradient ascent.
+With a few math tricks this objective can be maximized with gradient ascent, even if the fitness function itself is not differentiable.

 This library offers